mprzewie/dmfa_inpainting/README.md

 There are several Jupyter Notebooks in the [notebooks](https://github.com/mprzewie/gmms_inpainting/tree/master/notebooks) directory.
 They were used for initial experiments with the DMFA models, as well as analysis of the results and calculating metrics reported in the paper.

-The notebooks are not guaranteed to run 100% correctly due to subsequent code refactor.
+The notebooks are not guaranteed to run 100% correctly due to the subsequent code refactor.

 ## Citation

+If you find our work useful, please cite us!

 ```
 @article{Przewiezlikowski_2020,